rkupffer/Workshop_ModernR/README.md

 sapply(wanted.packages, require, character.only = TRUE)
 ```

 In addition, you need a `TeX` distribution (e.g., MikTeX for Windows, MacTeX for Mac, or TeX Live for Linux) to create .pdf documents.
-If you did install LaTeX before, or already created some .pdf documents with R Markdown you good to go.
+If you did install LaTeX before or already created some .pdf documents with R Markdown, you are good to go.
 If you have not installed LaTeX before, I recommend installing TinyTeX (https://yihui.name/tinytex/), which is a light and easy-to-maintain LaTeX distribution for R Markdown.

 TinyTex can be installed from within R as follows.